flashbots/mev-boost/docs/specification.md

 1. Builder software **SHOULD** respond immediately with the `header` that increases the `feeRecipient`'s balance by the most.
 2. Builder software **MUST** return `-32001: Unknown hash` if the block identified by `hash` does not exist.
 3. Builder software **MUST** return `-32002: Unknown validator` if the validator the builder expects to propose in the current slot has not been mapped to a `feeRecipient`.
+4. Builder software **MAY** set the `feeRecipient` for the block to a different address than the address mapped to the validator so long as a payment equal to `value` is made to `feeRecipient`.

 ### `builder_getPayloadV1`